Neville Rogers: Cricket career

 Rogers hailed from a well-known Oxfordshire cricketing family, with his father and uncle taking more than 1,000 wickets between them for Oxfordshire in minor counties cricket.
 His grandfather and two cousins (Basil and Herbert Rogers) were also first-class cricketers.
 He was born in Cowley and was educated at the City of Oxford High School for Boys.
 After playing for Oxford City Cricket Club, he trialled with Hampshire in 1939.
 However, the outbreak of the Second World War interrupted the nascent stages of his cricket career, with Rogers serving in the war in the Royal Artillery.
 He returned to Hampshire initially as a middle order batsman following the war, making his debut in first-class cricket against Worcestershire at Southampton in the 1946 County Championship; his debut season saw him make 27 first-class appearances, though he made only 696 runs at an average of 16.97.
 His output improved from his 28 matches the following season, during which he played as an opening batsman alongside Johnny Arnold, with Rogers passing 1,000 runs for the first time.
 In the lead-up to making his first century, he made four scores in the nineties, before making an unbeaten 103 against Cambridge University.
 He soon followed this up with a maiden County Championship century against Nottinghamshire, having been dropped at gully while on 19.

 He was less prolific in 1948, but nonetheless made over 1,300 runs at an average of 25.70.
 He struggled early in the season, before a return-to-form against Sussex in July.
 In one notable innings during that season, Rogers made a fast-scoring century against Essex and shared in a stand of 99 runs with his captain, Desmond Eagar; their partnership was made in under an hour.
 In 1949, his batting average rose to 30.64 for the season in amassing 1,747 runs.
 From the 1949 season, Rogers increasingly opened the batting alongside Neil McCorkell, with Arnold dropping down the order and subsequently retiring during the 1950 season following illness.
 Against the touring West Indians at the beginning of July 1950, Rogers made a century before lunch on the third day of the match, in doing so he also passed 1,000 runs for the season.
 The 1950 season was, to that point, his most successful, with 1,857 runs at an average of 36.41.
-Success the following season, in which he scored 1,971 runs at an average of 41.06, led to consideration for him to be selected for to play Test cricket for England in their series against South Africa.
+Success the following season, in which he scored 1,971 runs at an average of 41.06, led to consideration for him to be selected to play Test cricket for England in their series against South Africa.
 In a Test squad packed with batsman of the calibre of Denis Compton, Len Hutton, Don Kenyon, and Reg Simpson, Rogers was ultimately not selected to play during the series, with his selection as 12th man during the Fifth Test at The Oval the closest he would come to earning a Test cap.